kyma-project/istio/docs/user/README.md

 ## What Is Istio?

-[Istio](https://istio.io/latest/) is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.
+Istio is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.
 It helps to manage traffic, enhance security capabilities, and provide telemetry data for understanding service behavior.
+See the [open-source Istio documentation](https://istio.io/latest/docs/).

+The Istio module installs and manages Istio in your Kyma cluster.
+By default, the Istio module is added when you create a Kyma runtime instance.

 The latest release includes the following versions of Istio and Envoy: